Drjewellmd/MAGSBHO-AI-Safety-Prototype/README.md

-MAGSBHO: Multi-Agent Governance System for Behavioral Health and Operations Overview
+MAGSBHO: Multi-Agent Governance System for Behavioral Health and Operations A governance-constrained multi-agent AI system for safe decision-making under uncertainty.

+Overview
 This project explores governance-constrained multi-agent artificial intelligence (AI) systems designed for high-risk environments where incorrect decisions carry operational, psychological, or ethical consequences.
 MAGSBHO (Multi-Agent Governance System for Behavioral Health and Operations) is a structured AI architecture designed to support safe, interpretable, and human-centered decision-making in complex environments, including analog astronaut missions and other isolated, confined, and extreme (I.C.E.) conditions.

 The system enforces:
 bounded autonomy
 structured escalation pathways
-human-in-the-loop (HITL) oversight

-and is evaluated through scenario-based simulations involving:
+human-in-the-loop (HITL) oversight and is evaluated through scenario-based simulations involving: stress escalation interpersonal conflict cognitive overload

-stress escalation
-interpersonal conflict
-cognitive overload